Put your marketing on auto-pilot! Subscribe to our newsletter service for advocates

 Tuesday Tips newsletters deliver!

-Minutes after your weekly newsletter goes out, you will receive a Word document with the text: simply copy and paste to your website as a blog.
+If you choose, you will receive a Word document with the newsletter to copyand paste to your website as a blog.
 (Great SEO!)

-Use snippets for your social media posts – and link to your website.
+Use snippets of your newsletter text for your social media posts – and link to your website.

 The Tuesday Tips are excellent.
 An Elder Care attorney who refers clients to me was absolutely impressed by their professionalism and content.
 I have gotten several comments back from people telling me they find them helpful!